 medical test information form(What is a PDF document?).

 bladder.
 You will also need to remove any dentures, jewelry, or contact lenses before you have this test.

 An endoscopic retrograde

-fiber-optic endoscope is used.
+fiber-optic endoscope (scope) is used.

-ERCP is done in the hospital.
+This test is done in the hospital.
 You

 in the recovery room 1 to 2 hours.